FranceGrilles/monitoring-os/README.md

 ## Configuration

 ### OS probes configuration
 For each monitored OpenStack Cloud, a specific configuration file (ini format) needs to be created.
 It may be placed in the Nagios home directory.
-This configuration fileshould only be readable by the Nagios user:
+This configuration file should only be readable by the Nagios user:
 ```
 # cat /var/spool/nagios/.creds/my_site.conf
 [keystone_authtoken]